salacika/DE1SQL/SQL5/README.md

 ## Iterating trough a table with CURSOR

 #### Fixing US phones in customer table
-The aim of the next snipet is to add the international prefix to US domestic format.
+The aim of the next snippet is to add the international prefix to US domestic format.

 These are the possible formats in US:
 * 754-3010 Local